tim-ashton/WindowsClientServer/README.md

 # WindowsClientServer

-Basic windows client &amp; server sockets programs.
+Basic windows client &amp; server sockets programs in C & C++.

 ## Build
 Open the sln with VS and build all.